View Document

 (15) All fundraising activities must meet the minimum standards prescribed by RMIT policies and procedures.

-(16) All fundraising initiatives are to be approved by the Philanthropy team, and, if required, escalated to the Philanthropy Fund Committee for final approval.
+(16) All fundraising initiatives are to be approved by the Philanthropy and Public Engagement, and, if required, escalated to the Philanthropy Fund Committee for final approval.

 Responsibilities